MarcellVokk/The-BFME-API/README.md

   - Select the desired map
   - Click cancel
   - Open ```%appdata%/My Battle for Middle-earth Files/Network.ini``` and the Id of the map is the value for ```Map```
+  - (This only works in BFME1, getting the map Ids in BFME2 is a little bit more complicated...
+I'll post a list of all default maps sometime in the future...)